 No matter how hard the management struggles it becomes difficult to achieve desired goals.
 This is the time when OKRs come into the picture.

-OKRs do not just help in setting agile goals, but also in tracking them efficiently until they are actually achieved.
+OKRs do not just help in setting agile goals, but also in tracking them efficiently until they are actually achieved, best OKR software for startups.

 Usually, the implementation of OKRs means changing the entire organization’s approach toward work.
 This can be easier said than done for an organization that has been progressing with a particular work culture since the time of its establishment.